oroinc/documentation/commerce/user_guide/shipping/configuration/shipping_method_integrations.rst

    * Shipping account name
    * Shipping account number

 #.
 Select the pickup type that shall apply to the deliveries for the shipping methods via this integration.
-Awailable options are:
+Available options are:

    * Regular Daily Pickup
    * Customer Counter